jeftegoes/AwsOverview/AWS DynamoDB.md

 - **Attribute Projections** - some or all the attributes of the base table **(KEYS_ONLY, INCLUDE, ALL)**.
 - Must provision RCUs and WCUs for the index.
 - **Can be added/modified after table creation.**
+- `Queries` or `scans` on this index consume capacity units from the index, not from the base table.
+- Queries on this index **support eventual consistency only**.

 ## 8.3.
 Indexes and Throttling